devzendo/transputer-emulator/README.md

 Then for all desktop builds:
 `mvn clean compile -P build`

+NOTE: if you have a test failure from testfilesystem, set the TMPDIR environment variable to /tmp.

 For Raspberry Pi Pico:
-Set the `PICO_SDK_PATH` environment variable to point to a copy of the Pico SDK.
 `mvn -DCROSS=PICO clean compile -P build`

 This will: